Candle & Soap Making

 • It was said that Queen Anne of England used a honey and oil concoction to keep her long hair lustrous, thick and shiny.

-• It was claimed that another famous Englishwoman, Sarah, Duchess of Marlborough, used her own secret recipe for a honey water to keep her hair beautiful.
+• It was claimed that another famous Englishwoman, Sarah, Duchess of Marlborough, used her own secret recipe for honey water to keep her hair beautiful.

 • Chinese women have a tradition of using a blend of honey and ground orange seeds to keep their skin blemish-free.

 Honey's unique chemical composition also makes it an effective antimicrobial agent.
 People have used it to treat minor burns and scrapes, and for aiding the treatment of sore throats and other bacterial infections for centuries.
+If you just want to use it in some tea or on a muffin, honey contains antioxidants, trace amounts of vitamins, so it’s better for you than just plain sugar.

-Honey in soap making
+Honey in Soap Making

-Honey is also a wonderful additive to soaps.
-It can impart a light, warm, sweet scent, adds a bit of lathering capability, and acts as a humectant.
-I generally use about 1 tbs. per pound of oils and add it at a very very light trace.
 You want to make sure it gets completely incorporated into the soap before your trace gets too thick.
 Honey will turn your soap a light tan color.
 This, similar to what occurs when you use milk in soap, is from the chemical reaction with the extra sugars in the soap.

-You can add honey to just about any basic cold process soap recipe.
-(Or create your own recipe from scratch.)
-Here's one of my favorites:
+There are also melt and pour bases with honey in them like honey melt and pour base.
+You can add honey to just about any basic cold process soap recipe, or create your own recipe from scratch.

 • 34% Olive